Double Taxation of UK Income When Contracting Overseas

 This is just one example, and the same rules will apply in most foreign countries.
 Essentially, cross-border taxation is a two-way street that you have to find a way to navigate as an international contractor.

 Do You Have to Pay UK Tax on Foreign Income?

 Yes, you do have to pay UK tax on any income earned working abroad, unless you already paid tax in the foreign country.
 Most contractors are aware of this and know that their foreign income is not exempt from UK income tax.

-In that case you can claim tax relief from paying twice if there is a double taxation treaty in place between the two countries.
+In that case, you can claim tax relief from paying twice if there is a double taxation treaty in place between the two countries.
 Regardless, you need to report the foreign income on your UK return, but that is only half the equation when you have dual-source income.

 Do You Pay Foreign Tax on UK Income?

 Likewise, if you are a tax resident in a foreign country you are also liable for taxes on the UK income earned that tax year.
 This may come as a surprise to some contractors as it seems unfair that income earned previously in the year at home is now taxed in their new work location.
-The reason is because once you are a tax resident in the foreign country, that status applies for the entire tax year, not just the time working abroad.
+The reason is that once you are a tax resident in a foreign country, that status applies for the entire tax year, not just the time working abroad.

 Double Tax Treaties (DTT) Offer Relief